dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   case that uses this new Python package.

-* Add an image to use as the thumbnail (if desired).
+* Add an image to use as the thumbnail.
 Images can be added to the *docs/_static* directory and should be named
   <category>-<conf>.png
   where <category> is the use case category and <conf> is the name of the configuration file, i.e.
   **air_quality_and_comp-EnsembleStat_fcstICAP_obsMODIS_aod.png.**
-  The image can be referenced in the documentation file with this syntax:
+  This is the same image that is referenced in the documentation file with this syntax:

 ::